nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 ### Two-phase reviewing

-TheoretiCS has a two-phase review system.
-Phase 1 and Phase 2.
+TheoretiCS has a two-phase review system:
+  - Phase 1: Evaluates the significance and lasting value of the results, and the quality of the exposition.
+  - Phase 2: Checks the validity and makes suggestions to achieve a presentation of high quality.

 * How papers progress between phases
   - At each phase:  after the two editors have reached agreement, the handling editor proposes a recommendation by adding a comment (with some justification).